-Automatic filtering on the binding affinity ic50 value narrows down the results to only include “good” candidate peptides.
+Automatic filtering on the binding affinity ic50 (nm) value narrows down the results to only include “good” candidate peptides.
 The binding filter threshold can be adjusted by the user for each pVACseq run. pVACseq also support the option of filtering on allele-specific binding thresholds as recommended by IEDB.
 Additional filtering on the binding affitinity can be manually done by the user by running the standalone binding filter on the filtered result file to narrow down the candidate epitopes even further or on the unfiltered all_epitopes file to apply different cutoffs.

-bam-readcount and cufflinks files can be provided by the user as additional input files and are used to extract coverage and expression data.
-When any bam-readcount or cufflinks files are provided, automatic filtering with adjustable thresholds on depth, VAF, and/or expression value will narrow down the results.
-The user can also manually run the coverage filter to further narrow down their results from the final output file.
+Readcount and expression data are extracted from an annotated VCF to automatically filter with adjustable thresholds on depth, VAF, and/or expression values.
+The user can also manually run the standalone coverage filter to further narrow down their results from the filtered output file.